Mobile Native Video Advertising: What You Need to Know

 That said, there are four great pointers from Opera about designing great video adverts that apply across mobile native video.
-Advice such as including over sized call to action text and designing a video to be watched without audio may seem generic, but examples such as this video from the Trainline and the Deadpool game trailer, that those principles can be applied in a number of contexts.
+Advice such as including oversized call to action text and designing a video to be watched without audio may seem generic, but examples such as this video from the Trainline and the Deadpool game trailer, that those principles can be applied in a number of contexts.

-What Does The Future Hold For Native Mobile Video Advertising?
+What Does The Future Hold For Mobile Native Video Advertising?

 It’s always difficult to predict the future, but a few things will likely shape the path of native mobile video advertising.

 The first is new technology.
-Mobile VR, for example, is driving an uptake in 360 video advertising on the likes of Facebook, which means that advertisers may need to consider creating entirely separate campaigns to cater for a challenging, but potentially enormously immersive, format.
+Mobile VR, for example, is driving uptake in 360 video advertising on the likes of Facebook, which means that advertisers may need to consider creating entirely separate campaigns to cater for a challenging, but potentially enormously immersive, format.

 A second factor ket is how new platforms, or the opening up of existing players, will affect the market.
 Snapchat’s recently announced Discover video advertising may force mobile native video advertisers to adapt content to fit a particular channel, such as IGN or Vice, while services like Periscope offer advertisers the chance to turn live streams into native mobile video ads.

 Third, native mobile video advertising will likely flourish as ad blocking increasingly becomes the norm on the mobile web.
-By embedding within apps, native mobile video advertising will not be restricted by user installed ad blockers or network level blocking – which means it should be able to grow relatively unhindered.
+By embedding within apps, native mobile video advertising will not be restricted by user-installed ad blockers or network level blocking – which means it should be able to grow relatively unhindered.

 Ultimately, we believe that mobile native video advertising has great potential.
 At the moment, the difficulty in effectively measuring meaningful video KPIs and a lack of industry knowledge are the barriers.
 But with social networks such as Facebook backing the format and brands leading the way in creating compelling video content, it looks set to begin performing in the very near future.